excellalabs/docker-workshop-2/README-Networking.md

   - Pod-to-Service communications: done using services.
   - External-to-Service communications: done using services.

+Kubernetes assumes that pods can communicate with other pods, regardless of which host they land on.
+Every pod gets its own IP address so you do not need to explicitly create links between pods and you almost never need to deal with mapping container ports to host ports.

 Pods can be treated much like VMs or physical hosts from the perspectives of port allocation, naming, service discovery, load balancing, application configuration, and migration.
 This means that you do not need to explicitly create links between pods and you almost never need to deal with mapping container ports to host ports.
 Containers are addressed with routable IP addresses that are on the subnet of the external network.

 This model is not only less complex overall, but it is principally compatible with the desire for Kubernetes to enable low-friction porting of apps from VMs to containers.
 If your job previously ran in a VM, your VM had an IP and could talk to other VMs in your project.
 This is the same basic model.